0xNaim/clean-youtube/README.md

 <!-- PROJECT DESCRIPTIONS -->
 <p>
  Clean youtube is a simple youtube playlist player.
-It was created for serious learners who really want to learn.
-When they watch YouTube videos, their attention is lost to other video suggestions that's why Clean YouTube comes.
-You can add a playlist via a playlist link or playlist id, then you can watch those playlists on Clean YouTube.
-I hope that you can seriously learn something.
+It was created for serious learners who really want to learn from YouTube.
+When they watch YouTube videos, their attention is lost to other video suggestions that's why I make Clean YouTube.
+Users can watch any playlist without any distractions because it's Clean YouTube.
 </p>

 <!-- FEATURES -->
 ## Features
-  * User can add up to five playlist
+  * Users can add playlists via playlist links or playlist id
-  * User can delete playlist
+  * Users can add playlists to their favorite lists and remove them from there
-  * User can add playlist to their favorites list
+  * Users can not add the same playlists more than once.
+Moreover, the validation was handled nice way.
+Ex. if you enter an invalid playlist link or id it will throw an error
-  * User can delete playlist to their favorites list
+  * Users can remove playlists that he/she recently added
-  * User can add Clean YouTube on their mobile home screen
+  * Users can add up to five playlists
-  * User can use Clean YouTube offline
+  * Users can install applications on their desktop or mobile because it's a progressive web app

 <!-- HOW TO RUN -->
 ## How to run

-1. Clone this repository -
+1. Clone this repository
 ```sh
 https://github.com/0xNaim/clean-youtube.git
 ```